Update: 27 February 2024

 Birth registrations can be registered at any registration office in Scotland - if your home address is out with Glasgow or you live nearer another office then you can arrange to register your child there.
 Click here to find contact details for all other registration offices in Scotland.

-If you have made an appointment in Glasgow to register a birth, please attend:
+If you have made an appointment in Glasgow to register a birth, please note this will now be carried out remotely, over the phone.

 Please arrange an appointment with one office only - do not make duplicate appointments as this will lead to further delays.

-You should arrive on time for your appointment.
+You should be available at the time of your booked appointment.

 Your confirmation email will include instructions on how to cancel or reschedule your appointment.

-If you arrange an appointment and are unable to attend, then please ensure to cancel or reschedule as soon as possible as this will release this slot for someone else.
+If you arrange an appointment and it is no longer suitable, then please ensure to cancel or reschedule as soon as possible as this will release this slot for someone else.
 We have a very limited number of appointments and welcome your assistance in keeping to our schedule/time allocated.

 For all other birth registration enquiries that are not listed above please email firstname.lastname@example.org